GOATMaxwellN/Nightmares/README.md

 # Nightmares
-Game that uses real time brain data to keep you engaged.
+Game that uses real time heart data to provide an adaptive game experience.